carljparker/data-512-final/project-data512a.md

 I found that in **39** counties, the number of deaths following a Trump rally increased, sometimes dramatically.
 In **25** counties, the number of deaths following a Trump rally decreased.
 And in **4** counties, the number of deaths stayed the same--that is, there were no deaths before or after the rally.

-The following histogram shows the distributions of the percentages.
+The following histogram shows the distribution of the percentages.
 From the histogram, you can see that the mean percentage increase is 140%.
 Note however, that while increases can go above 100%, decreases are capped at 100%, so this could account to some extent for the right-skewing of the histogram.
-Note also that the median at 14.2 is relatively close to zero, which reflects that subsequent to a fair percentage of the rallies COVID-19 deaths either decreased or stayed the same.
+Note also that the median at 14.2 is relatively close to zero, which reflects that subsequent to 29 of the rallies, COVID-19 deaths either decreased or stayed the same.

 ![](viz/hist-counties-by-percent-change.png)